 Course Code: 4cl

-Learn how content literacy affects formative assessments and summative assessments.
-Finally, make a plan to use the best of what's new, keep the best of what you've already got, and enjoy being a great 21st century teacher.
-You will examine tools you can use to integrate the CCSS with your existing lesson plans and your school's curriculum.
+In the final lesson for this course, you'll make a plan to use the best of what's new, keep the best of what you've already got, and enjoy being a great 21st century teacher.
+This lesson will wrap up everything you've learned throughout this course, and you'll examine tools you can use to integrate the CCSS with your existing lesson plans and your school's curriculum.

 Dr. Katie McKnight is an author, educator, and consultant.
 She received her B.A. from George Washington University, her M.Ed. from Northeastern Illinois University, and her Ph.D. from the University of Illinois at Chicago.
 Today, she serves as a professor at National Louis University and an onsite professional development consultant for the National Council of Teachers of English (NCTE).
 Dr. McKnight regularly publishes in professional journals and is the author of many books including The Elementary Teacher's Big Book of Graphic Organizers, and The Teacher's Big Book of Graphic Organizers, Grades 5-12 (recipient of the 2013 Teachers' Choice Award).